 C. Grade point average required

 Undergraduate students must maintain at least a cumulative 2.0 Financial Aid GPA.
 The Financial Aid GPA will differ from the University GPA when a student has retaken coursework.
-The Financial Aid office must include all earned grades, even if a course has been repeated.
+The Financial aid Office must include all earned grades, even if a course has been repeated.

 PART 2: Graduate Program Guidelines

-A. Credit and GPA requirement
+- Credit and GPA requirement

 Graduate students must complete seventy percent (70%) of their attempted credits and maintain at least a cumulative 3.0 Financial Aid GPA after attempting 12 or more credits.

-B. Timeframe requirement
+- Timeframe requirement

 PART 3: General Information

-A. Withdrawal from courses/WD (Withdrawn officially)
+- Withdrawal from courses/WD (Withdrawn officially)

 Credits remain in the total number of attempted hours but are not added to the earned credits.
 This may have a negative effect on the total number of earned credits needed per year.
 The GPA is not affected by these grades.

-B. Incomplete courses INC (Incomplete)
+C. Incomplete courses INC (Incomplete)

 Credits will be counted when determining the number of credits attempted.
 When a grade is received, the grade will be added to the number of credits earned.

-C. Repeated courses
+D. Repeated courses

-D. Transfer credits
+E. Transfer credits

 Transfer credits, accepted by the University, will be added to the attempted/earned hours in order to arrive at the maximum number of credits a student may attempt and earn.

-E. Failing Grades
+F. Failing Grades